Can you use vinegar to clean your train tracks?

 And that’s it!
 Like we said above, if you’ve got a really hard part to clean, try adding some salt to the mixture.
 It’s a bit more abrasive and will help scrub that dirt off quicker.
 Otherwise, if you’ve spilt something onto your tracks, adding a squeeze of lemon juice to your vinegar will act as a disinfectant and remove anything sticky.

 Other than that, there’s nothing else you need to worry about.
-Because vinegar is a supernatural, safe product there’s no risk of poison or contamination or anything else.
+Because vinegar is a natural, safe product there’s no risk of poison or contamination or anything else.

 Other great products for model train track cleaner